Companion Animal Legacy Projects Co-created with Bonnie McKeegan

 I will draw your deceased fur, feathered, scaled, or hairy companion, service, or pet animal to the best of my ability while thinking about your story.

-For a limited time, I am offering this service for free.
+I am offering this service for free.

 You are free to use your digital copy for personal use such as on social media or to order products from any site you choose.
 Shutterfly has some fun products.

-If you desire, I will place the digital copy on my Fine Art America page for a brief period of time so that you can order products (limited space available so the time-limit is based on how many projects are in line).
+If you desire, I will place the digital copy on my Fine Art America page for a brief period of time so that you can order products (limited space available so the time limit is based on how many projects are in line).
 The majority of your purchase is kept by Fine Art America (Pixels).
 The small amount I receive (typically $1-$5 depending on the product) will help keep this project free.

-I will add the drawing with your story here on this memorial page.
+With your permission, I will add the drawing with your story here on this memorial page.
 In this way, we are co-creating this legacy project; your story goes with the drawing.

 Also, I may post the drawing on Instagram https://www.instagram.com/bonbonmckeegan/ so that others can find this offer.